Adrian M.P. Brasoveanu

 - Oldest Modification

-"Automatic Expansion of Domain-Specific Affective Models for Web Intelligence Applications"2020 in: Springer.
+"Automatic Expansion of Domain-Specific Affective Models for Web Intelligence Applications"2020 in: Cognitive Computation.

 Background.
 Sentic computing relies on welldefined affective models of different complexity - polarity to distinguish positive and negative sentiment,